kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

                Yes ------> [ Drop ]                                                Yes ------> [ Drop ]

-CNP = ClusterNetworkPolicy   DNP = DefaultNetworkPolicy   NP = NetworkPolicy
+CNP = ClusterNetworkPolicy   DNP = ClusterDefaultNetworkPolicy   NP = NetworkPolicy
 (*) If a Pod has a ingress NetworkPolicy applied, then any ingress traffic to the Pod that does
     not match the NetworkPolicy's ingress rules, matches NetworkPolicy default isolation (the Pod is isolated for ingress).
 Same applies for egress.
 Same applies for DNP.